Why build Virtual Reality when living

 He had been living in that townhouse for a couple of years.
 It was a modest two storey structure of the so-called colonial style common for the town.

 His bedroom door was open, but he didn’t see me from his peripheral vision.
-Still at his doorway, I knocked.
+Standing at his doorway, I knocked.

 He jolted as if given an electric shock.
 After several blinks, he said, “I was going to surprise you.”
 After a few more blinks he added, “For your birthday.”
 It was the only time I saw his face flush other than from drinking at parties.